meedan/check-api/README.md

   field :suggested_tags do
     label 'Suggested tags'
     formatted_value { bindings[:object].get_suggested_tags }
-    help "A list of common tags to be used with reports and sources in your team." render_settings('field') end end
+    help "A list of common tags to be used with items and sources in your team." render_settings('field') end end